-- The product and performance warranties offered on the panels, inverters, and batteries
+- Product and performance warranties are offered on the panels, inverters, and batteries.

 - The company’s experience and reliability.
-Do they honour their warranties?
+Do they honor their warranties?

-- Are they independent installers, or are they tied to a particular brand or provider?
+- Are they independent installers or tied to a particular brand or provider?

 - Ensure the installers are CEC accredited and the systems they install are CEC approved.